 At Fairfield High School for Girls we expect the highest standards of uniform, as laid out in the Fairfax.
 It is the duty of every teacher to monitor standards of presentation and dress of pupils.
 Form Tutors make regular checks of uniform; these are underpinned by visual checks.
 Staff on corridors and in teaching rooms are equally vigilant with regard to turnout and propriety of dress.
 No pupil who is improperly dressed will go unchallenged.
 Any concerns will be recorded in the Fairfax and if necessary contact may be made with home.
-Major issues will be referred to Progress Coordinators or Assistant Directors of Progress or Director of Progress.
+Major issues will be referred to Progress Coordinators or the Director of Progress.

 As a mark of respect pupils must stand when a member of staff enters the room at the start and at the end of lessons.